Nereide Lapislazzuli - 4521548

 History of Lapis Lazuli

-The Nereide Lapislazzuli, with its deep blue symbolizing nobility and spirituality, reflects the extraordinary legacy of the legendary lapis lazuli, a mineral that has traversed centuries of history.
-During the Middle Ages, Venice emerged as the primary port for lapis lazuli from Afghan mines.
-This precious mineral was used in sacred art to produce the blue pigment known as ultramarine, renowned for its intensity and beauty.
-The trade of lapis lazuli helped solidify Venice’s economic and cultural influence, enriching its artistic heritage and establishing it as a hub of history and mysticism.
+The Nereide Lapislazzuli, with its deep blue symbolizing nobility and spirituality, reflects the legacy of the legendary lapis lazuli, a mineral with centuries of history.
+In the Middle Ages, Venice became the primary port for lapis lazuli from Afghan mines.
+This precious mineral was used in sacred art to create ultramarine, a blue pigment famed for its intensity.
+The trade of lapis lazuli solidified Venice’s cultural and economic influence, enriching its artistic heritage and establishing it as a hub of history and mysticism.

 In Search of the Perfect Blue